 Your charity’s IT and procurement teams should work closely together to evaluate and approve technology solutions.
 This way there will be a larger set of staff and volunteers looking at the solutions and sharing the work of implementing them accordingly.

-Closing Remarks on Shadow IT
+Closing Remarks on the Risks of Shadow IT

 Shadow IT poses significant risks to nonprofit organisations.
 It can lead to compliance failures, resulting in financial penalties for the organisation or management.
 There are several other potential risks involved with implementing Shadow IT, including compromising an organisation’s security posture.